 In July of 1999, Keith Bouthillier filed for (and subsequently received) permission to convert the property from a three-family dwelling into four units, indicating that was the existing condition and had been for thirty-five years.

-On December 29, 2004, they transferred the property to Bouthellier LLC (Keith C. Bouthillier, manager of record).
+On December 29, 2004, they transferred the property to Bouthellier LLC (Keith C. Bouthillier, manager).

 On September 25, 2014, 310 Marlborough was purchased from Bouthillier LLC by James Keliher, trustee of the 310 Marlborough Investment Realty Trust.

-On January 26, 2016, Scott Kirwan, as successor trustee of the 310 Marlborough Investment Realty Trust, transferred 310 Marlborough to himself and his wife, Di Kirwan.
-They subsequently converted the property into a single-family dwelling.
+On January 26, 2016, Scott Kirwan, successor trustee of the 310 Marlborough Investment Realty Trust, transferred 310 Marlborough to himself and his wife, Di Kirwan.

-310 Marlborough continued to be assessed as a single family dwelling in 2021.
+310 Marlborough was assessed as a single-family dwelling in 2024.